Chapter 4 - Tribal Employment Rights Office (§§ 1001-1090)

 § 1015.
 Intergovernmental Relationships.

-The TERO, acting through the Director, is authorized, with the written concurrence of the Commissioner of Administration, to enter into cooperative relationships with federal employment rights agencies, such as the EEOC and the Office of Federal Contract Compliance Programs (OFCCP), and with state employment rights agencies, such as the Human Rights Commission, in order to eliminate discrimination against Indians on and off the Reservation, as well as to develop training programs for Indians.
-The Director may also, with the written concurrence of the Commissioner of Administration, enter into cooperative relationships with federal agencies, including but not limited to the Bureau of Indian Affairs, the Department of Labor, the Federal Highway Administration, and the Internal Revenue Service, in order to implement any federal employment or other workforce rights, authorities, or requirements as such agency may lawfully delegate to the Band.
+The TERO Commission, acting through the Director, is authorized to enter into cooperative relationships with federal employment rights agencies, including but not limited to the federal Equal Employment Opportunity Commission and the Office of Federal Contract Compliance Programs, and with state employment rights agencies, such as the Human Rights Commission, in order to eliminate discrimination against Anishinaabe or Indigenous people on and off the Reservation, as well as to develop training programs for Anishinaabe or Indigenous people.
+The Director may also enter into cooperative relationships with federal agencies, including but not limited to the Bureau of Indian Affairs, the Department of Labor, the Federal Highway Administration, and the Internal Revenue Service, in order to implement any federal employment or other workforce rights, authorities, or requirements as such agency may lawfully delegate to the Band.

 Historical and Statutory Notes